axmeu/BEIR-Latent-QE/README.md

 ---

 ## Key Takeaways
 - **BM25 remains the strongest baseline**, confirming its robustness.
-- **LSA benefits from higher dimensionality** (~700 for NFCorpus, ~1200 for SciDocs).
+- **LSA** depends on the type of document and on the size of vocabulary.
-- **Rocchio feedback did not consistently improve results**, but analyzing these failures was informative:
+- **Rocchio feedback did not consistently improve results**
-  - Showed the risks of negative feedback in latent spaces.
-  - Highlighted why more advanced feedback methods (kNN-based, embedding-based PRF) are used in modern IR.

 ---